Refinable modeling for unbinned SMEFT analyses: Gradually refinable modeling

 \subsection{Refining an existing model}

-New systematic effects can gradually be incorporated because extending the dimension of the nuisance vector \bn in, e.g., Eq.~\ref{eq:S-fac-2} does not invalidate the already existing surrogates $\hat\Delta_{p,1/2}$.
-Only the new components must be trained.
+New systematic effects can be gradually incorporated, as expanding the dimension of the nuisance vector \bn in, for example, Eq.~\ref{eq:S-fac-2} does not invalidate existing surrogates $\hat\Delta_{p,1/2}$.
+Only the new components require training.

-Beyond systematic uncertainties, the need to account for additional sources of backgrounds is commonly encountered.
-Thanks to the flexibility of the additive ansatz in Eq.~\ref{eq:general-diff-xsec-ansatz}, adding a new process can be achieved by re-organizing the steps leading to Eq.~\ref{eq:generic-ratio}.
-If a background process $\dd\sigma_{\textrm{BKG}}(\bx)$, characterized by $R_p(\bx|\bt)=1$, is found missing in Eq.~\ref{eq:generic-ratio}, we form a new model by extending $\dd\Sigma(\bx|\bt,\bn)$ by an extra term
+Similarly, additional background sources can be seamlessly included.
+With the additive structure of Eq.~\ref{eq:general-diff-xsec-ansatz}, a new process can be added by adjusting the steps leading to Eq.~\ref{eq:generic-ratio}.
+For instance, if a missing background $\dd\sigma_{\textrm{BKG}}(\bx)$, with $R_p(\bx|\bt)=1$, is identified, we can extend $\dd\Sigma(\bx|\bt,\bn)$ by adding a term,

 We can express the DCR in terms of the existing model as

 where